How Do You Evaluate A Potential Technical Co-Founder?

 negotiate-a-deal-brett-fox

-I considered a lot VP Engineering/CTO candidates before Jeroen agreed to join me as cofounder.
-It was the good, the bad, and the ugly.
+I considered a lot VP Engineering/CTO candidates before Jeroen agreed to join me as co-founder.
+The candidates were the good, the bad, and the ugly.

 [Do you want to grow your business?
 Maybe I can help.
 Click here.]